-If the words STIR/SHAKEN make you think about James Bond, martinis and not much else… You’re not alone!
+If the words STIR/SHAKEN make you think about James Bond, martinis, and not much else… you’re not alone!
 But in today’s world, where robocalls are the norm and fraudulent calls cost the American public $29.8 billion in 2020 alone, STIR/SHAKEN might be the answer.

 What exactly does STIR and SHAKEN mean?

-STIR is an acronym for Secure Telephone Identity Revisited, while SHAKEN stands for Signature (based) Handling of Asserted Information using tokENs.
+STIR is an acronym for Secure Telephone Identity Revisited, while SHAKEN stands for Signature-based Handling of Asserted Information using Tokens.

-Together, they are a set of technology protocols that authenticate caller ID, to ensure that you and your customers know the real identity of whoever is at the other end of the line.
-When implemented, STIR/SHAKEN validates that the phone number is accurate as displayed on the caller ID, and signs off on the legitimacy of the call.
+Together, they are a set of technology protocols that authenticate caller ID to ensure that you and your customers know the real identity of whoever is at the other end of the line.
+When implemented, STIR/SHAKEN validates that the phone number is accurate as displayed on the caller ID and signs off on the legitimacy of the call.

 Why do I need to know about STIR/SHAKEN?